smol-ai/ainews-web-2025/src/content/issues/24-11-14-ainews-gemini-experimental-1114-retakes-1-llm-rank-with-1344-elo.md

 date: '2024-11-15T02:50:42.092528Z'
 original_slug: ainews-gemini-experimental-1114-retakes-1-llm-9071
 description: >-
-  Anthropic's latest Gemini model update has taken the lead as the new top LLM, continuing the intense benchmark race among the world's leading AI labs, despite ongoing alignment challenges.
-Additionally, OpenAI's GPT-4 capabilities have been enhanced with a new RAG technique for contiguous chunk retrieval, while Anthropic released a jailbreak robustness benchmark to improve adaptive defenses.
+  Anthropic’s new **Gemini** model update has claimed the top spot among frontier large language models as of *November 14, 2024*, continuing the "race to the top" benchmark competition with **Claude 3.5 Sonnet** and other leading models, despite unresolved alignment issues.
+Meanwhile, **Nvidia** is reportedly shifting production to the **RTX 50 series**, with rumors of the **RTX 5090** featuring *32GB VRAM*, sparking concerns about scalper-driven pricing and availability for AI and professional workloads.
 tags:
-  - anthropic
-  - gemini
-  - openai
-  - gpt-4
-  - rag
-  - jailbreak
+  - untagged
+companies: []
+models: []
+topics:
-  - benchmarks
+  - untagged
 ---